 3.5.3.
 The manufacturer shall institute and maintain effective communication channels between manufacturer departments responsible for functional/operational safety, cybersecurity and any other relevant disciplines related to the achievement of vehicle safety.

 3.5.4.
-The manufacturer shall have processes to monitor safety-relevant incident/accidents caused by the engaged automated driving system and a process to manage potential safety-relevant gaps post-registration (closed loop of field monitoring) and to update the vehicles.
+The manufacturer shall have processes to monitor safety-relevant incident/accidents/crashes caused by the engaged automated lane keeping system and a process to manage potential safety-relevant gaps post-registration (closed loop of field monitoring) and to update the vehicles.
 They shall report critical incidents (e.g. collision with another road users and potential safety-relevant gaps) to the type-approval authorities when critical incidents occur.

 3.5.5.
 The manufacturer shall demonstrate that periodic independent internal process audits are carried out to ensure that the processes established in accordance with paragraphs 3.5.1 to 3.5.4. are implemented consistently.